24.1: DNA Replication

 Human Primosome

-In humans,, the primosome contains primase and DNA polymerase α (Polα), and makes RNA-DNA primers to which deoxynucleotides are added by polymerases δ and ϵ.
-Hence there are two catalytic sites for addition or ribo- and deoxyribonucleotides.
+In humans, the primosome contains primase and DNA polymerase α (Polα), and makes RNA-DNA primers to which deoxynucleotides are added by polymerases δ and ϵ.
+Hence, there are two catalytic sites for the addition of ribo- and deoxyribonucleotides.
 The structure of the human primosome and the C-terminal domain of the primase large subunit (p58C) with bound DNA/RNA duplex is presented below. p58C coordinates the catalytic activities.

 As with other polymerases, primase synthesis of RNA primers has the following steps:

-• elongation, which is not as fast as DNA replication since it is less processive, adding only around 10 nucleotides.
-These short fragments are moved to Polα where deoxynucleotides are added with inactivation of the primase
+- Elongation, which is not as fast as DNA replication since it is less processive, adds only around 10 nucleotides.
+These short fragments are transferred to Polα, where deoxynucleotides are added, accompanied by the inactivation of primase.

 The structures of the enzymes are as follows: